Defending Van Halen’s Much-Maligned ‘Diver Down’

 Even though Eddie Van Halen told Guitar Player at the time that putting together Diver Down at such a hectic pace was “fun” — he and his brother Alex even got to recruit their father Jan to play clarinet on “Big Bad Bill (Is Sweet William Now)” — he later revealed displeasure with the album’s reliance on outside material, and for having to graft a riff he had planned for an original song onto the band’s synth-pop cover of “Dancing in the Street.”

 This realization led to a change in how Van Halen operated.
-In an effort to retain more control over his music, Eddie built a recording studio — which he named 5150 — at his home and has used it to create at least part of every one of the band’s albums ever since.
+In an effort to retain more control over his music, Eddie built a recording studio — named 5150 — at his home and has used it to create at least part of every one of the band’s albums ever since.

 Van Halen would go on to record one more album with Roth, the career- and genre-defining 1984, before splitting with the singer and entering an entirely different phase of their career with Sammy Hagar at the mic.